sisihagen/website/content/en/about/index.md

 #### State and Economic Interests

 Warnings yours to keep, poverty is not only negative, you can also take a nothing.
-Protect your “property”, then a relevant mail to the above address.
+Protect your "property”, then a relevant mail to the above address.
 I link to different legal sites that support my opinion or complete the conclusion.
 If you have problems with a linked site, please contact the operator or provider you can find on [Whois](https://www.whois.net "Whois") queries.
 I do not have access to other websites.
 If you do not understand this, I recommend a [course](https://www.itonlinelearning.com/blog/networking-courses-for-beginners/ "Network Courses for Beginners") of network technology.

 #### Webserver